handsontable/handsontable/docs/next/guides/getting-started/events-and-hooks.md

 [[toc]]

+## Overview
+Callbacks are used to react before or after actions occur.
+We refer to them as hooks.
+Hooks share some characteristics with events and middleware, combining them both in a unique structure.

 ## Events

-If you only react to emitted hooks and forget about all their other features you can see hooks as pure events.
-You would want to limit your scope to `after` prefixed hooks, so they are emitted after something has happened, and the results of the actions are already committed.
+If you only react to emitted hooks and forget about all their other features, you can treat hooks as pure events.
+You would want to limit your scope to `after` prefixed hooks, so they are emitted after something has happened and the results of the actions are already committed.

 ```js
 hot.addHook('afterCreateRow', (row, amount) => {